-Full disclosure: That’s a question I asked myself this morning.
+That’s a question I asked myself one day some time ago.

 Become a Patron of Ask Leo! and go ad-free!

-Thus copying your Thunderbird based email from one machine is a simple
+This makes copying your Thunderbird-based email from one machine to another a simple process.

-Run it once on the destination machine, configure nothing, and
+- Run it once on the destination machine, configure nothing, and exit.

 That’s all there is to it.